aman-rohilla/Course-Management/README.md

     Anyone can register as student.
     Student has user role as 'student'.
     Student can enroll/unenroll a course.
-    Student can see courses enrolled by him/her or course available to him for enrollment.
+    Student can see courses available for enrollment.
+    Student can see courses enrolled by him/her.

   Admin :